Terje Pennie: Film

 Pennie's first screen appearances was a small role in the Olav Neuland-directed 1984 period-adventure film Hundiseaduse aegu.
 Her first prominent role was as Milvi in the Leida Laius-directed drama Varastatud kohtumine in 1989.
 Among her more notable roles were as Tekla the 1992 tragicomedy Võlausaldajad, directed by her husband Jaan Kolberg, and adapted from the 1889 August Strindberg play Creditors; as Paula in the 2006 comedy-drama Tabamata ime, which was a collection of six vignettes with six directors and based on Eduard Vilde's play of the same name first published in 1912; as Poe-Liivi in the 2011 Katrin Laur-directed drama Surnuaiavahi tütar; and as a midwife in the 2018 Liina Triškina-Vanhatalo-directed drama Võta või jäta, which was selected as the Estonian entry for the Best Foreign Language Film at the 91st Academy Awards.
 Pennie has appeared in approximately twelve feature-length films to date, as well as a number of short subject films.

 Television

 Terje Pennie has made frequent appearances on Estonian television and is possibly best recalled as the character Aino Järvik on the long-running Eesti Televisioon (ETV) drama series Õnne 13; joining the ensemble cast in 2008.
 Other notable television appearances include the role of Sille in the Andrus Vaarik-directed musical teleplay Georg in 2006.
 Between 2010 and 2014, she also made several guest appearances on TV3 comedy-crime series Kättemaksukontor and in 2017 appeared in the role of Miralda Aaspere on the Kanal 2 crime series Siberi võmm.
 In 2017 she joined the cast of the ETV ten-part drama series Pank, which follows the rise and subsequent misfortunes of a new bank that which emerges in Estonia in the 1990s.

 Personal life

-Terje Pennie married filmmaker Jaan Kolberg in 1991.
+Terje Pennie is of Ingrian Finnish descent.
+She married filmmaker Jaan Kolberg in 1991.
 The couple have three children.